juhana/vorple-if.com/docs/filesystem.md

 ## Other considerations

-* For simpicity's sake, Vorple's filesystem methods return just true or false to indicate if the operation succeeded or failed.
+* For simplicity's sake, Vorple's filesystem methods return just true or false to indicate if the operation succeeded or failed.
 If the actual reason for the failure is required, the BrowserFS methods can be used instead and they will throw an error that contains more details.